9 Nights Itinerary Covering: Chennai - Pondicherry - Thanjavur - Karaikudi - Madurai – Chennai

-Although, there are several must-visit places in Chennai, the series of concerts and performances add on to the absolute experience in the city.
-The city has all what a traveler requires for a perfect holiday.
+Although there are several must-visit places in Chennai, the series of concerts and performances add on to the absolute experience in the city.
+The city has all that a traveler requires for a perfect holiday.

-On your arrival at Chennai International airport meet our tour representative and get transferred to hotel.
+On your arrival at Chennai International airport, meet our tour representative and get transferred to the hotel.
 Check-in at a pre-booked luxury hotel, settle down and later, leave for a short city tour.
-Some of the important places of interest you will be surely visiting in Chennai are Marina beach, Kapaleeshwarar temple, Semmozhi Poonga and Government Musem.
+Some of the important places of interest you will be surely visiting in Chennai are Marina Beach, Kapaleeshwarar Temple, Semmozhi Poonga and Government Museum.

-Kapaleeshwarar Temple- A perfect example of Dravidian style of temple construction, Kapaleeshwarar temple in located in the Mylapore area of Chennai.
-Built by the Pallavas in 7th century BC, the temple is dedicated to Lord Shiva's wife Parvati.
+Kapaleeshwarar Temple- A perfect example of the Dravidian style of temple construction, Kapaleeshwarar temple is located in the Mylapore area of Chennai.
+Built by the Pallavas in 7th-century BC, the temple is dedicated to Lord Shiva's wife Parvati.

-Thereafter, return back to the hotel for overnight stay.
+Thereafter, return back to the hotel for an overnight stay.

-Listed among the UNESCO world heritage site, the group of monuments (a monument complex dating back between 7th and 9th century) is the prime highlight of the place.
-Other major attractions you will visit in Mahabalipuram are Shore temple, Arjuna's Palace, Krishnamandapam, Mandapams, Rathas, Crocodile Farm, Covelong Beach and Thirukkazhukundram.
+Listed among the UNESCO World Heritage Site, the group of monuments (a monument complex dating back between 7th and 9th-century) is the prime highlight of the place.
+Other major attractions you will visit in Mahabalipuram are Shore Temple, Arjuna's Penance, Krishnamandapam, Mandapams, Rathas, Crocodile Farm, Covelong Beach and Thirukkazhukundram.

-Shore temple- Overlooking the shores of Bay Bengal, shore temple is put up with huge slabs of granite and is a masterpiece of brilliant Dravidian architecture boasting of amazing carvings and mythical figures.
-The religious complex houses three shrines dedicated to Hindu Gods; Arjuna's
+Shore Temple - Overlooking the shores of Bay Bengal, the Shore Temple is put up with huge slabs of granite and is a masterpiece of brilliant Dravidian architecture boasting of amazing carvings and mythical figures.
+The religious complex houses three shrines dedicated to the Hindu Gods.

-Penance- A big open-air monument with intricate carvings on rock representing different scenes from Arjuna's penance and Pancha Rathas- another example of Dravidian styles, Pancha Rathas is an open-air rock-cut monuments designed in form of five chariots.
+Arjuna's Penance- A big open-air monument with intricate carvings on rock representing different scenes from Arjuna's penance and Pancha Rathas- another example of the Dravidian style, Pancha Rathas are open-air rock-cut monuments designed in form of five chariots.

-Get back to your hotel for overnight stay.
+Get back to your hotel for an overnight stay.

 On third and fourth day you visit in and around Pondicherry.